EricGoldsteinNz/pico2-SPI/README.md

 This is a basic flashrom/serprog compatible SPI flash reader/writer for the Raspberry Pi Pico.

-It does not require a custom version of flashrom, just drag the compiled uf2 onto your Pico and you're ready to go.
+It does not require a custom version of flashrom.

 The default pin-out is: